aarnphm/tinymorph/docs/content/DevelopmentPlan/python style.md

 ### Why not use `black`?

-`black` is pretty common in Python community, but I rather find `black` to be very verbose and overtime it is annoying to work with too much whitespaces.
+`black` is pretty common in Python community, but we rather find `black` to be very verbose and overtime it is annoying to work with too much whitespaces.

-Personally, I think four spaces is a mistake, as in some cases it is harder to read with four spaces code versus two spaces code.
+Personally, we think four spaces is a mistake, as in some cases it is harder to read with four spaces code versus two spaces code.

 ### Why not pep8?

-PEP8 is great if you are writing library such as this, but I'm going to do a lot of experimenting for implementing papers, so I decided early on that PEP8 is probably not fit here, and want to explore more expressive style.
+PEP8 is great if you are writing library such as this, but we're going to do a lot of experimenting for implementing papers, so we decided early on that PEP8 is probably not fit here, and want to explore more expressive style.

 ### Editor is complaining about the style, what should i do?

 Kindly ask you to disable formatting for this project 🤗.
-I will try my best to accomodate for ruff, but I don't want to spend too much time on this.
+We will try my best to accomodate for ruff, but we don't want to spend too much time on this.
 It is pretty stragithforward to disable it in your editor, with google.

 ### Style might put off new contributors?

-I don't think so, as mentioned before, I don't have too much opinion on style as long as it somewhat follow what I have described above or the style of the code surrounding it.
-I will still accept styles PR as long as it is not too drastic.
+We don't think so, as mentioned before, We don't have too much opinion on style as long as it somewhat follow what we have described above or the style of the code surrounding it.
+We will still accept styles PR as long as it is not too drastic.
 Just make sure to add the revision to `.git-blame-ignore-revs` so that `git blame` would work correctly.